-The defensive walls in Będzin were probably erected in the sixties of the 14th century, in the place of wooden and earth fortifications and probably repeated older outline.
-It was a period of particularly intensive development of the city, also confirmed by the construction of other brick buildings.
-The investment came at the end of the reign of Casimir the Great and the construction of city fortifications and a thorough reconstruction of the castle was associated with the defensive policy of the king, who was probably the founder and investor of both buildings.
+The town walls in Będzin were probably erected in the 1360s, in the place of wooden and earth fortifications, the outline of which was probably repeated.
+It was a period of particularly intensive development of the town, confirmed by the construction of other stone buildings.
+The investment came at the end of the reign of Casimir the Great.
+The construction of town fortifications and a thorough reconstruction of the castle from the timber hillfort was related to the defensive policy of the king, who was probably the founder and investor of both buildings.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.